-El Poblado is where you want to be- walkable to many things, a $5 UBER to others, and full of bustling eateries, shops, and places to go out, as well as lush parks to chill in.
-The hotel itself is design-forward and well appointed – each room has a private little atrium with sofas, and a well-stocked “Mega Bar” (beware of the full-sized Tequila).
-Breakfast is included, and served on an incredible rooftop with sprawling views of the city and mountains (the building is one of the highest in the area, which is great for rooftop cocktails, pool dips, and even work time, as wifi is free!).
+El Poblado is where you want to be: walkable to many things, a $5 UBER to others, and full of bustling eateries, shops, and places to go out, as well as lush parks to chill in.
+The hotel itself is design-forward and well appointed — each room has a private little atrium with sofas and a well-stocked ‘Mega Bar’ (beware the full-sized tequila).
+Breakfast is included, and served on an incredible rooftop with sprawling views of the city and mountains.
+The building is one of the highest in the area, which is great for rooftop cocktails, pool dips, and even work time – wifi is free!

 Where to eat & drink?

 Medellín’s avocados are reason alone to get excited for some quality noshing – they’re absolutely massive (the size of your face).
-There’s something to eat for everyone here- from carnivores to vegetarians (the latter usually have slim pickings on this side of the world).
-From low (ie cheap) to high, here are 3 top picks, below:
+There’s something for everyone here – from carnivores to vegetarians (the latter usually have slim pickings on this side of the world).
+From low to high-cost, here are our 3 top picks:

-This is a traditional local cafeteria.
-The food and beer is really cheap (think $3), but substantial and tasty.
-The local tripe soup is well-known as one of the best delicacies, but for the more faint of heart, the arepas and various meat and fish platters are easier to take down on a hangover.
+A traditional local cafeteria.
+The food and beer is really cheap ($3) but substantial and tasty.
+The local tripe soup is well-known as one of the best delicacies.
+For the more faint of heart, the arepas and various meat and fish platters are easier to take down on a hangover.

-Go here for contemporary and fusion cuisines.
-Chef Laura trained for 8 years abroad in Europe, Australia, and Asia – and it shows.
-They specialize in slow (meaning: 14 hour) cooking times, so items like the short ribs are prime…but also the falafel platter and salads are amazing for the more health-conscious.
+Go here for contemporary or fusion dishes.
+Chef Laura trained for 8 years abroad in Europe, Australia, and Asia — and it shows.
+They specialize in slow (meaning 14 hour) cooking times, so items like the short ribs are prime.
+The falafel platter and salads are good alternatives for the more health-conscious.

 This restaurant and bar is tucked away above a storefront in El Poblado.
 If you don’t know where you’re going, you are sure to miss it.
-The open air space is decorated with miss-matched lamps and equally as charming farm tables.
+The open air space is decorated with mismatched lamps and charming farm tables.
 Make sure to order at least two cocktails and don’t shy away from the albondigas.

 Where to get a coffee?

-Pergamino coffee is one of the best coffee places we’ve ever been to- in the world.
+One of the best coffee places in the world.
 Selling beans directly from their own farm, which is mere miles away, coffee has never tasted so damn fresh.
-They also have a beautiful and large space where the local hipster freelancers seem to flock – and a yummy red velvet cake.
-You can buy beans to take home (which is also a great “lazy gift” idea).
+They also have a beautiful, large space where the local hipster freelancers seem to flock (and a yummy red velvet cake).
+You can buy beans to take home (which is also a great ‘lazy gift’ idea).

 Other guides will definitely tell you to go to Pablo Escobar’s final resting place, Cemetario Jardins Montesacro, Itagüí.
 But for a more “off the beaten path” place with incredible architecture and views of all of Medellin, go to Crematorio Campos de Paz at dusk.
 It reminded us of Richard Serra’s large copper sculptures at Dia Beacon, in the best way.

-Come here to see 23 of artist Fernando Botero’s finest bulbous sculptures.
-Huge and fleshy, you might have deja vu, as you’ve probably seen these somewhere before- like on 49th St. in NYC by Rockefeller Center.
-Just don’t laugh at the tiny peens;)
+Come here to see artist Fernando Botero’s finest bulbous sculptures, 23 of them.
+Huge and fleshy, you might recognise them from 49th St. in NYC, by the Rockefeller Center.

 Where to work out?